Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

 Monetization Beyond Spotify

-Spotify for Podcasters limits monetization to Spotify's programs.
+Spotify for Creators limits monetization to Spotify's programs.
 Paid hosts integrate with multiple ad networks, affiliate programs, and subscription platforms for diversified revenue.

 Making the Migration Decision

-Already on Spotify for Podcasters and considering a switch?
+Already on Spotify for Creators and considering a switch?
 Migration is straightforward:

 - Sign up with your new host